landhb/DrawBridge/README.md

 "tcp[tcpflags] == 28 and tcp[14:2] = 3104"
 ```

 [Here is a good short article on tcp flags if you're unfamiliar.](https://danielmiessler.com/study/tcpflags/) After you have a working BPF filter, you need to compile it and include the filter in the kernel module server-side.
-So to compile this filter:
+So to compile this and place the output in kernel/listen.c in struct sock_filter code[]:

 ```
 tcpdump "tcp[tcpflags] == 28 and tcp[14:2] = 3104" -dd